 Legends to Figures

 Figure 1.
-Kinetics of Transcription Start Sites of EHV-1 Detected by dcDNA-Seq and Validated by CAGE-Seq.
+Kinetics of transcription start sites of EHV-1 detected by dcDNA-Seq and validated by CAGE-Seq.

 The time-course experiment utilizing dcDNA-Seq spanned 8 timepoints, ranging from 1 hour to 24 hours.
 TSSs were identified through LRS analysis and confirmed via CAGE-Seq.
 For each nucleotide, we counted the number of reads beginning at that position with their 5' ends.
 We included only those reads that had clear directionality, which was determined by the presence of 5' or 3' adapters.
 Data from all three replicates were combined.